 - Applicants are encouraged to take the GRE General test.
 A minimum composite GRE score of 300 will contribute positively to the applicant’s success.
-Applicants may document extensive experience in the field to replace the GRE.
+Applicants with a graduate degree in related fields (e.g., counseling, social work, applied behavioral analysis, etc.) may document extensive experience in the field to replace the GRE.

 - Personal interviews are required for all finalist in the application process.

-- Three (3) Letters of Recommendation from academic sources that speak to the student’s character, work ethic, teachability, leadership potential, quality of academic work and ability to do doctoral level work.
+- Three (3) Letters of Recommendation from professional sources, at least one of which is from an academic source, that speak to the student’s character, work ethic, teachability, leadership potential, quality of academic work and ability to do doctoral level work.

 - Statement of Purpose: Personal Essay must be 500-700 words.
-The essay should address your long term career plans, area of interest in clinical psychology, and why you want this program.
+The essay should address your long term career plans, area of interest in clinical psychology, and why you want a doctoral degree in Clinical Psychology from this program.

 - Departmental approval (as required by Graduate Admissions)